matplotlib/matplotlib/doc/users/explain/fonts.rst

 1. a `.FontProperties` object is created (explicitly or implicitly)
-2. based on the `.FontProperties` object the methods on `.FontManager` are used to select the closest the "best" font Matplotlib is aware of (except for ``'none'`` mode of SVG).
+2. based on the `.FontProperties` object the methods on `.FontManager` are used to select the closest "best" font Matplotlib is aware of (except for ``'none'`` mode of SVG).
 3. the Python proxy for the font object is used by the backend code to render the text -- the exact details depend on the backend via `.font_manager.get_font`.